a6kme/a6kme/content/dawn-of-a-new-age-of-computer-programming.md

 Lets look at how we will be approaching such use cases in future

 ### Approach 4 (The New Age)
-1. Open GPT-4 and start asing it what do you need in a declarative way.
+1. Open GPT-4 and start asking it what do you need in a declarative way.
 (The approach 3 that I mentioned above is something what we call an "Imperative way", where we do things step by step.)
 I used below prompt to get what I want.
 We can improve the results by providing better prompt by "Prompt Engineering".
 (Prompt Engineering is a discipline in AI which helps generate better prompts so that GPTs can give better results.)

 ```text
 I have some emails in my gmail inbox which I can query